Lucky Voice | Karaoke & Cocktails

 The rooms all feature touch-screen song lists with over 9k tunes to choose from, and you can get 2hrs of roaring singing done at a time for between 4 and 25 people at a time.

-The Soho and Islington branches are both fantastic, but having opened just this year (2019) the Holborn venue is the real show-stopper.
+The Soho and Islington branches are both fantastic, but their most recent opening in Holborn is the real show-stopper.

 Hiding on Chancery Lane amidst grandiose judicial buildings is a glittering, subterranean temple to fun.
 Push open the pair of heavy, historic-looking doors at number 84, head downstairs, and you’ll find yourself in a raucous, completely unexpected cocktail den kitted out with velvet banquettes; intimate booth seating; an entire wall made up of retro speakers and TV screens; a DJ booth (manned by top international record spinners towards the end of the week), a centrepiece of neon perspex boxes filled with cryptic references to classic choons; aaand a vintage photobooth/high-tech tardis that’ll record you singing and send it to your friends who weren’t cool enough to come to karaoke with you.